 103.1 All competing players, coaches and other team officials must be registered with their country's national associations as eligible competitors or as club members in the appropriate category for the club they represent in the league.
 No person shall be registered with the League as a player for more than one club competing in either the British Water Polo League or the Scottish Water Polo League in the same year.
 No player registered for any British Water Polo League club in any one year may play for any other club applying to become an ordinary member in the following year, in a match under Rule 101.8.
 For the purposes of this Rule, the season is defined as ending at the close of the final shared venue event in which the club participates, in that division.

 103.2 Each team shall by midnight on 31 July submit registrations of players, coaches and other team officials using the League's online Registration System.
+A player who is registered with one team in a club may also act as coach (or other team official) for all teams in that club.
 It is the responsibility of the teams to ensure each player is correctly registered with the ASA.

 103.3 If a club enters more than one team in the League, each set of players shall be separately registered with the League and, with the exception of the situation described in 103.4, there shall be no interchange between them during the year.

 103.4 A player registered with a team at the start of a season may, if he or she has not played for that team (see Rule 107.1), transfer to another team, providing application is made to the Match Secretary in accordance with Rule 103.6.

 103.5 No player registered with the League shall be permitted to coach another team competing in the same division.